agmorion/CodeScreen-War/README.md

 --help - Provides a short help description about usage

 --runtoend - Removes waits for keystrokes so the game runs to the end automatically

+## Pre-built executable
+A prebuilt executable is available in the `distro` folder